Guilt (law): Attribution of guilt as a social function

 Philosophically, guilt in criminal law reflects a functioning society and its ability to condemn individuals' actions.
 It rests fundamentally on a presumption of free will, such as from a compatibilist perspective (as in the U.S.A.), in which individuals choose actions and are, therefore, subjected to the external judgement of the rightness or wrongness of those actions.
 As described by Judge Alvin B. Rubin in United States v.
 Lyons (1984):

 An adjudication of guilt is more than a factual determination that the defendant pulled a trigger, took a bicycle, or sold heroin.
 It is a moral judgment that the individual is blameworthy.
 Our collective conscience does not allow punishment where it cannot impose blame.
 Our concept of blameworthiness rests on assumptions that are older than the Republic: man is naturally endowed with these two great faculties, understanding and liberty of will.
 Historically, our substantive criminal law is based on a theory of punishing the visc [sic] will.
 It postulates a free agent confronted with a choice between doing right and wrong, and choosing freely to do wrong.

+Legal scholars have raised concerns in recent years with the fast-paced media cycle and "rushed journalism" that mere allegations lead to accused, arrested, or indicted people of being prematurely identified in the press as being "guilty" long before that word is appropriate in the legal sense.
+This is, some argue, particularly true in the case of public figures where accusations may be newsworthy but also may vary in degree of credibility.